 Dividing and Conquering

 While launching CampusCycle, both Lyndsey and Kelsey were managing households with young babies as well as their other businesses.
 "CampusCycle is one of our many babies we are caretaking," laughs Lyndsey.
 "We've just tried to survive these last couple of years, but now we are working on thriving!"

-To do so, the pair has divided up CampusCycle responsiblities, with Kelsey managing the retail side of the business and Lyndsey managing the coaching side.
+To do so, the pair has divided up CampusCycle responsibilities.
+Kelsey manages the retail side of the business and Lyndsey manages the coaching side.
 "We don't really touch each other's spheres unless we have a suggestion or a compliment," Lyndsey says.
 "It's worked really well.
 We are very much equal partners and contributors."

 "It's probably been one of the greatest wins of my life being able to manage a friendship and partnership at the same time," Lyndsey says.
-"We are best friends but we separate our friendship from our business relationship.
-Sometimes we'll have coffee and we'll joke that the first 30 minutes is us working together, and the second 30 minutes is us just being friends."
+"We are best friends.
+But we separate our friendship from our business relationship.
+Sometimes we'll have coffee and we'll joke that the first 30 minutes is us working together.
+Then, the second 30 minutes is us just being friends."

-"We both love the freedom, flexibility, the balance that entrepreneurial lifestyle can provide," says Lyndsey, who said the pair didn't view themselves as entrepreneurs until being named the Ames Chamber of Commerce Entrepreneurs of the Year in 2017.
+"We both love the freedom, flexibility, the balance that entrepreneurial lifestyle can provide," says Lyndsey.
+She said the pair didn't view themselves as entrepreneurs until being named the Ames Chamber of Commerce Entrepreneurs of the Year in 2017.
 "It allows us to do the one job that we both cherish the most which is being mothers."